 I realized the other day that I don’t have a basic Chocolate Brownie recipe up on my site.
 I do have Chocolate S’mores Brownies, Chocolate Cherry Brownies, and Salted Caramel Stuffed Brownies, but sometimes the need for the ultimate chocolate treat is real!
 So this is where these babies come in handy!
 They truly are a chocolate sensation!

 With cocoa powder and lots of melted dark chocolate providing the base of the brownies, they’re then studded with more chunks of milk and white chocolate.
-With every bite, you’re hit with deep, luxurious chocolate notes that are studded with the sweetness of the white chocolate.
+With every bite, you’re hit with deep, luxurious chocolate notes that are studded with the sweetness of white chocolate.

 - Unbelievable flavour.
 The chocolate is most definitely the hero in these brownies.
-They’re intense, rich and deeply chocolatey which is perfectly offset by the milk and white chocolate throughout.
+They’re intense, rich, and deeply chocolatey which is perfectly offset by the milk and white chocolate throughout.

 - Quick and easy to make.
 No fancy stand mixer is required to make these.
 Simple hand-held electric beaters will do!
 You can be pulling these out of the oven within 45 minutes.

-The list of ingredients are pantry staples that you’ll most likely have on hand.
+The list of ingredients is pantry staples that you’ll most likely have on hand.
 Use the best quality chocolate that you can find as you’ll really notice the difference in the depth of flavour produced.

 Unsalted butter - I recommend unsalted butter as the batter has fine salt throughout and also flaked salt on top of the baked brownies.
-You don’t have to have the butter at room temperature for this recipe as it’s going to be melted alongside the chocolate.

 Sugar - Both white and light brown sugar are used within these Triple Chocolate Brownies.
 The light brown sugar provides that bit of extra moisture from the molasses which helps make the brownie fudgy on the inside.